abhishekmalvadkar/amalvadkar-blog/content/posts/2025/2025-05-16-mastering-jpa-static-metamodel-type-safe-criteria-queries-in-java.md

 ## Final Thoughts

-The JPA Dynamic Metamodel brings the safety net of the compiler into the world of dynamic queries.
+The JPA Static Metamodel brings the safety net of the compiler into the world of static queries.
 It’s especially powerful in enterprise applications where complex queries are built programmatically.
 With a small learning curve, it can save hours of debugging and improve long-term maintainability.

 ## Summary

 * String-based queries in Criteria API are error-prone.
-* JPA Dynamic Metamodel introduces type-safe field references.
+* JPA Static Metamodel introduces type-safe field references.
 * Use metamodel classes like `User_.username` instead of raw strings.
 * Improve refactorability, IDE support, and compile-time safety.
 * Avoid anti-patterns like mixing raw strings with metamodels.